-- 73. The Committee is concerned at the large number of children who use drugs or narcotics and that those children are treated as criminals rather than victims. - 74.
-The Committee recommends that the State party: - a) provide children with accurate and objective information about the harmful consequences of substance abuse; - b) ensure that children using drugs and narcotics are treated as victims and not as criminals: - c) develop recovery and reintegration services for children victims of substance abuse: - d) seek cooperation with and assistance from WHO and UNICEF.
+73. The Committee is concerned at the large number of children who use drugs or narcotics and that those children are treated as criminals rather than victims.

+(a) Provide children with accurate and objective information about the harmful consequences of substance abuse;

+(b) Ensure that children using drugs and narcotics are treated as victims and not as criminals;

+(c) Develop recovery and reintegration services for child victims of substance abuse;

+(d) Seek cooperation with and assistance from WHO and UNICEF.